caskandavor/pyFiniteElements/FErez_firststeps.md

 # Electromagnetics
 Now that the geometry is created, you can proceed to a **Single-step** computation, just to make sure that results are coherent.
 If not, try to increase the number of elements (first slider), the bounding-box size (second slider), or go back to **Configuration** and change the mesher options.

-All the electromagnetics computations are achieved in magnetostatics, which means no transient effects are taken into account.
+All the electromagnetic computations are achieved in magnetostatic, which means no transient effects are taken into account.
 When you see multiple steps being calculated, they are fully independent from each other.
 The most simple case if when [saturation](https://en.wikipedia.org/wiki/Saturation_(magnetic)) is not taken into account (= linear relation between B and H).
 The iron permeability is constant and it is then very quick to create the matrix system and solve it.

 In the linear case, a single *stiffness* matrix **K** and the *source* vector Q are created.
 For the non-linear case, a Jacobian matrix **J** is also created, which takes into account the derivative of the reluctivity.
 The source vector is non-zero for coil and magnet elements (the electromagnetic sources).
 The stiffness matrix is an image of the geometric relationship between elements.
 For all computations except **FE losses**, there are no boundary conditions, which makes the construction and manipulation of matrices much faster, the drawback is that the flux lines are not bounded but to compute the torque it is